2020: The year ahead in CRM

 Final Question… ‘Which brand do you feel has nailed Black Friday this year?’

 And the twist is, they thought nobody had!
 But what does this mean for marketers, what is the lesson that accompanies this answer?
-The panellists repeated the need for brands to be transparent.
+The panelists repeated the need for brands to be transparent.
 Was it really the best deal of the year or were brands simply trying to flog last year’s items?

 Historically, brands would get a lot of money all year from full-priced goods, and then every Black Friday consumers were provided a chance (through sales) to be on top: to be the one doing better out of the transaction.
-Yet, I think consumers are starting to realise through generic advertising, drawn out products and weak discounts, that consumers are still drawing the short straw in the relationship.
+Yet, I think consumers are starting to realize through generic advertising, drawn out products and weak discounts, that consumers are still drawing the short straw in the relationship.

 For us, the overwhelming lesson is to not underestimate customers.
 They are aware of a brand’s ‘Sale’ strategy, they are also aware that brands still make a nice margin on those sales, which makes customers then think twice about the value they are getting when purchasing full-priced items.